Ah, the simple guitar pick. No, not really!

 In this article, we’re going to dive into this fascinating world.
 By the end of if you should know which is right for you.

-Incidentally, if you’re a beginner, make sure you learn how to hold the pick correctly.
-If you’re doing that bit wrong, it won’t matter which you choose, they’ll all sound terrible!
+Note: if you’re a beginner, make sure you learn how to hold the pick correctly.
+If you’re doing that bit wrong it won’t matter which you choose, none of them will sound good.

-In the beginning, the first guitar picks were made from natural materials like bone, tortoiseshell, wood, stone, and even amber, as plastic wasn’t invented at this point.
+The first guitar picks were made from natural materials like bone, tortoise shell, wood, stone, and even amber, as plastic picks didn’t arrive till some time later.

-But now we have mass-produced plastic and composite replacements that work just as well.
+But now we have mass-produced plastic picks and composite replacements that work just as well.

 So, how do we decide what’s best to use?